 Thank you to my husband for helping me to get through it all.
 When I was at my worst, he would hold my face in his hands, look at me and say “Good things Baby, good things”.

-We’ve accomplished a lot since fall.
-We now have a solar power system, generators, a large shed, an upgraded RV (we decided to put off building until spring), and other necessities.
-We have a fireplace to sit by, a wood pile, larger propane tanks and other means for which to stay comfortable and dry for the winter.
-So far, so good as of January 2019.
+As fall arrived, our efforts began to pay off and we were finally able to make some improvements.
+We have a solar power system, generators, a large shed, an upgraded RV (until we finally build a home), and other necessities.
+We have a fireplace to sit by, a woodpile, larger propane tanks and other means for which to stay comfortable and dry for the winter.